-Kera is a traditional village, 50 km southeast of the city of Heraklion and 25 km of Port of Hersonissos, in the hinterland of the Municipality of Hersonissos.
+Kera is a traditional village, 50 km southeast of the city of Heraklion and 25 km of Chersonissos village, in the hinterland of the Municipality of Chersonissos.
 It is the last mountainous village at the limits of the Municipality at an altitude of 680 m.
 It is located on the provincial road of Heraklion - Lasithi Plateau.
-Due to its location, the village offers a wild and yet imposing atmosphere with important and interesting attractions, built in the abundant spring waters of the area and in a verdant valley (the creek of the Virgin Mary).
-According to tradition, the inhabitants of the village were millers but with the passage of time and the evolution of technology this profession was disappeared and thus today, their mainly occupation is olive cultivation and they are famous for the excellent quality of oil they produce.
+Due to its location, the village offers a wild and yet imposing atmosphere with important and interesting attractions.
+It is built in the abundant spring waters of the area and in a verdant valley (the creek of the Virgin Mary).
+According to tradition, the inhabitants of the village were millers but with the passage of time and the evolution of technology this profession was disappeared.
+Thus today, their mainly occupation is olive cultivation and they are famous for the excellent quality of oil they produce.

-The village consists of two small settlements, Kato Kera and Apano Kera and was named after the monastery of Panagia Kera Kardiotissa, located to the north of the settlement.
-The Monastery of Kardiotissa (9th century) is a historical and ecclesiastical monument with remarkable frescoes inside it, a place of worship and the center of the revolutionaries of eastern Crete against all its conquerors.
-The monastery is one of the most important monastic complexes of Crete and is dedicated to the Birth of the Virgin Mary.
-The earliest mention of its name is made in a document of 1333, when it was a feud of the Latin Patriarchate of Constantinople.
-The monastery was named after the very old icon of Virgin Mary of Kera that existed there.
-This icon was stolen in 1498 by a Greek merchant and transferred to Rome.
-The icon that exists today in the monastery is a copy of 1735 and is also considered a miraculous one.
+The village consists of two small settlements, Kato Kera and Apano Kera and was named after the monastery of Panagia Kera or Kardiotissa, located to the north of the settlement.
+The Monastery of Kera (9th century) is a historical and ecclesiastical monument with remarkable frescoes inside it, a place of worship and the center of the revolutionaries of eastern Crete against all its conquerors.

 In the places of Karfi hill and Papoura hill (1.026m altitude), remains of pre-Hellenic cities and traces of a Minoan sanctuary of the Late Minoan period have been found.
 Because of its location, the village, according to older sources, was referred to as "Minitis", because in this place the guards were informed of the presence of the enemy while, in documents of the Venetian occupation, it was mentioned as Mesomouri.